'My biggest personal struggle has been identity'

 An overwhelming spiritual quest.

-Ada’s spiritual quest in and out of the world has been “super overwhelming.”
+Ada’s spiritual quest has been “super overwhelming.”
 She hopes to one day write a book and produce a “dope” movie.

-With such an extraordinary story, that seems a hope, will hopefully one day come to pass.
+With such an extraordinary story, tit's likely her hope, will one day come to pass.